bhdicaire/solarized/README.md

 Solarized is licensed by [Ethan Schoonover](https://github.com/altercation/solarized/blob/master/LICENSE) under the MIT License.

 Solarized Cheat Sheet are licensed [CC-BY-SA-4.0](https://github.com/bhdicaire/solarized/raw/master/LICENCSE).
-This licence is recommended by [Choose a License.com](choosealicense.com/) for non-software material such as documentation.
+This licence is recommended by [Choose a License.com](https://choosealicense.com/) for non-software material such as documentation.
 ## Contributing
 As I use this for my own projects, I know this might not be the perfect approach for you.
-If you have any ideas, just open an issue and tell me what you think.
+If you have any ideas, just open an issue and tell me what you think :speech_balloon:.

 You'll need the current version of [OmnniGraffle](https://www.omnigroup.com/omnigraffle/) and several free [IBM Plex Sans fonts](https://github.com/IBM/plex) (e.g. light, medium and semiBold.).
 The current [Apple Color Palette .clr file](https://github.com/altercation/solarized/tree/master/apple-colorpalette-solarized) is available in the ``src`` directory.

 1. Fork it (<https://github.com/yourname/yourproject/fork>)
 2. Create your feature branch (`git checkout -b feature/whatEver`)
 3. Commit your changes (`git commit -am 'Add some whatEver'`)
 4. Push to the branch (`git push origin feature/whatEver`)
-5. Create a new Pull Request :)
+5. Create a new Pull Request :grin:

 ## Related projects
 * [Ethan Schoonover's Solarized project page](http://ethanschoonover.com/solarized)